In light of the Lunar Eclipse this past weekend, it’s time for the 11th seasonal sunset watch!!

 - Who: Everyone welcome, as usual.

-Come watch the winter solstice sunset at Solstice Park in West Seattle on Tuesday.
-We’ll see if the sunset lines up with the placed marker.
-I’ll be there even if it is cloudy because sometimes the Sun peeks through just as it begins to set, but if it is driving rain or sleet I’m staying home with a cup of tea.
+Come watch the winter solstice sunset at Solstice Park in West Seattle on Wednesday the 21st.
+We’ll see if the sunset lines up with the placed marker (it did for summer, but will it for winter?).
+I’ll be there even if it is cloudy because sometimes the Sun peeks through just as it begins to set, but if it is driving rain or sleet I’m staying home with some hot tea!

 If you’re interested – here’s the timing of various celestial events on Saturday from Seattle, courtesy of the U.S. Naval Observatory Astronomical Applications Department: